Starting at only ₹1.5 per Day*

 No Claim Bonus is a discount bonus that you receive when you do not make a claim during a policy year.
-With NCB Protect you can safeguard your NCB even if you make a claim.
+With NCB protect in bike insurance you can safeguard your NCB even if you make a claim.

 - Engine Protection Cover

 While the damages that occur due to an accident are covered, a base policy doesn’t cover the repair cost of the engine.
-Even if it is consequential damage, the Engine Protection Cover will cover the damages.
+Even if it is consequential damage, the engine protection cover in bike insurance will cover the damages.
 Even the damages to the engine due to a natural disaster will be covered.

 How to Opt for Two-Wheeler Insurance Add-on Covers?

 Before you opt for two-wheeler insurance add-on covers, you need to finalise what policy you would be buying.
 An add-on cover is available only with a comprehensive insurance policy, and there are two ways of adding them to your policy.

 When buying a policy online, you can opt for one or more add-ons to your base plan.
 When buying the policy through an agent or the company office you can tell the executive to add the particular add-ons to your plan.